Tue, 14 Jan 2014|

 Automatically Generated Transcript (may not be 100% accurate)

-Hey guys thanks for two and and and my name is Todd -- the 10-Q for the Kansas City, Missouri fire department are classes about larger search.
-Well over ten years ago we lost one of her -- and we didn't really have.
-Any thing.
-That work and at the time.
-Now this technique we call him that he -- We've developed.
-And the class is gonna kinda take you through.
-How the class was developed I would rather do the department chain are written -- and how it really helped our Lady Gaga well.
-The first position as a team member.
-Come -- -- guys.
-We break up four man team and two groups eighteen. -- and this is typically for us -- -- captain with our our apartment. -- -- really knows how to operate the camera well.
-Next person on the eighth game of the meal.
-Typically this of of one of our strong guys on the company.
-Does a lot of work.
-In this -- The next group who -- got.
-After they complete their search and find -- victim down and we bring the -- team man. -- -- -- The team leader and he's also gonna help -- -- -- a firefighter out.
-And then we have the -- team lead out.
-This individual had to have good camera skills as well.
-And he will lead the team out.
-After they find that there. -- -- -- Okay both teams have entered the building now. -- out firefighter and they're going to be on -- way out so we're gonna show you what that looks like.
-Smart guys.
-Okay this is -- technique that uses a rope.
-And a thermal -- here looking forward to seeing you guys in class we'll go over this in more detail and if we're lucky -- even have some time for some hands on.
-The CNF BIC 2014.
+[BLANK_AUDIO] Hey guys, thanks for tuning in.
+My name is Todd Ackerson, Battalion Chief of the Kansas City Missouri Fire Department.
+Our class is about large area search.
+Over ten years ago, we lost one of our own, and we didn't really have anything that worked at the time.
+Now this technique, we call it Kansas City Las, we've developed, and the class is kind of going to take you through.
+How the class was developed, how we brought it through the department, how it changed our RITGOG.
+And how it really helped our Mayday GOG as well.
+The first position is 18 members.
+Come on up guys.
+We break a four man team into two groups.
+A-team, lead in.
+This is, typically for us, is a captain with our fire department.
+A guy that really knows, how to operate a camera well.
+[INAUDIBLE] Next person on the a-team is a mule.
+Typically, this is one of our strong guys on the company.
+[INAUDIBLE] Does a lot of work.
+In this technique.
+The next group, go ahead guys.
+After they complete their search and find a victim down, then we bring the b team in.
+[BLANK_AUDIO] Okay, this is our b team lead in, he's also going to help O'Neil drag the firefighter out.
+And then we have the B Team lead out.
+This individual has to have good camera skills, as well.
+And he will lead the team out, as, after they find the victim.
+Go ahead, guys.
+Okay, both teams have entered the building now.
+Found the down firefighter and they are going to be on the way out.
+So we're gonna show you what that looks like.
+Come on, guys.
+[BLANK_AUDIO] Okay, this is a technique that uses a rope.
+And a thermal imager.
+Looking forward to seeing you guys in class.
+We'll go over this in more detail and if we're lucky we'll even have some time for some hands-on.
+So see you in FDIC 2014.